Niklas Gunnarsson

-Niklas Gunnarsson (born 27 April 1991) is a Norwegian footballer who plays as a defender for Swiss club Xamax on loan from Yverdon-Sport.
+Niklas Gunnarsson (born 27 April 1991) is a Norwegian footballer who plays as a defender for Swiss Challenge League club Xamax.
 Gunnarsson has previously played for Norwegian clubs Odd, Vålerenga, Sarpsborg 08, and Strømsgodset, Swedish clubs Elfsborg, Djurgårdens IF, and IFK Norrköping, Scottish club Hibernian, and Italian club Palermo and Swiss club Yverdon-Sport.

 He is the son of former football manager Ronny Geson Gunnarsson.
 He is known for his trademark long throw-ins, good crossing ability and offensive play.

 Club career

 Early football career in Norway

 On 25 March 2012, Gunnarsson made his senior debut for Odd BK against Sogndal in a 0–4 loss.
 Gunnarsson's contract with expired after the 2013 season, after which he signed a three-year contract with Vålerenga and joined the club in January 2014.

 Gunnarsson was Vålerengas' first-choice right-back during the 2014 season, starting 29 out of 30 matches in the Eliteserien.
 He fell out of the team in the following season, after coach Kjetil Rekdal made several changes after a poor display from the team in the Norwegian Football Cup.